|Two runners nearing Sutton Bluff

 Turn left on Route TT and go 3.8 miles to Route 72.

-on Route 72 and go 3.0 miles to Route P.
+on Route 72 and go ___ miles to County Road _________.

-on Route P. The starting line/trailhead is on your right.
+on County Road _______ and go _______ miles.
+The starting line is on your right.

-the first road past the trailhead parking lot.
-Crew will be allowed to park on the right (South) side of
+Crew will be allowed to park on the right (East)

-this road only from the time they drop off their runner until after the start of the race.
-No cars are
+side of this road only from the time they drop off their runner until after the start of the race.
+No cars

 Crew Directions From Start Line to Crew